json-api/json-api/format/index.md

 extension names.

-For example: a response that includes the header `Content-Type: application/vnd.api+json; supported-ext=bulk,patch` indicates that the server supports both the "bulk" and "patch" extensions.
+For example: a response that includes the header `Content-Type: application/vnd.api+json; supported-ext=bulk,jsonpatch` indicates that the server supports both the "bulk" and "jsonpatch" extensions.

 If an extension is used to form a particular request or response document, then it **MUST** be specified by including its name in the `ext` media type